 This homey dessert is a cross between bread pudding and French toast.
-To create an elegant presentation, cut into neat rounds with a biscuit cutter or a drinking glass.
+To create an elegant presentation, cut the Pain Perdu neat rounds with a biscuit cutter or a drinking glass.

 Preheat oven to 350 degrees.
 Trim side and bottom crusts from brioche, leaving top crust intact.
 Slice brioche 1/4 to 1/3 inch thick.
 Butter a 9-by-13-inch baking pan; lay bread pieces in pan so that they overlap slightly, with top crusts visible.